"""The core state representation.

 )

-if self.batch is None:
+if system_idx is None:

 else:

-_, counts = torch.unique_consecutive(self.batch, return_counts=True)
+_, counts = torch.unique_consecutive(system_idx, return_counts=True)

-if not torch.all(counts == torch.bincount(self.batch)):
+if not torch.all(counts == torch.bincount(system_idx)):

 @property